 Honey, let me tell you, a fab pie begins with a homemade, flaky crust!
-Easy-peasy, scrumptious, and oh-so-flaky, this all-butter Pie Crust Recipe is about to be your new go-to for all your pie dreams.
+Easy-peasy, and legit flaky, this all-butter Pie Crust Recipe is about to be your new go-to for all your pie dreams.
 It’s made with just a few simple baking ingredients and is so straightforward, any baker, no matter your skill level, can nail it.
-Seriously, y’all, it’s the best pie crust recipe ever!
+I’ve even got a video below to check out.
+Seriously y’all, it’s the best pie crust recipe ever!

 This post may contain affiliate links.
 Read our disclosure policy.